Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. Delete the yandex_mdb_clickhouse_database resource with the name of the database you are deleting.
+2. Remove the yandex_mdb_clickhouse_database resource with the name of the database you want to delete.

 3. Make sure the settings are correct.